-The capital of Louisiana, Baton Rouge has much to offer.
+We cross into Louisiana and its capital, Baton Rouge.
 Join another ‘Hop-On Hop-Off Steamcoach Tour’, including the USS KIDD and Veterans Memorial - the WWII Fletcher-class destroyer and the museum’s historic exhibits are a must for any military enthusiast.
 ‘Louisiana’s White House’ - The Old Governor’s Mansion is the next stop.
 The Main Street Market has many lunch options before continuing to Capitol Lake and the Louisiana State Capitol building.
 Take the lift up to the 27th floor for wonderful views over the city and the Mississippi.
 The last stop is Louisiana’s 160-year-old, Old State Capitol building.

 Experience living history as you explore the largest remaining antebellum mansion of the deep south.

 This morning we arrive into our final port of call, New Orleans, and disembark near historic Jackson Square.
-We will be taken on a tour around the city, before checking in to our hotel, the Sheraton New Orleans (4T), Marriott New Orleans (4T) or Astor Crowne Plaza (4T), where we stay for two nights.
+We will be taken on a tour around the city, before checking in to our hotel, the Sheraton New Orleans (4T) or Maison Dupuy Hotel (3T+), where we stay for two nights.
 The remainder of the day is at leisure to perhaps stroll around the French Quarter, the perfect place to dine al fresco and absorb the character and atmosphere of this multi-cultured city.

 Today is also free in this lively bohemian city - the birthplace of jazz.
 Visit the Jackson Square Katrina Museums, or take a ride on the famous St Charles Streetcar.
 In the evening, venture to Bourbon Street to sample Creole and Cajun cuisine in one of the many restaurants, or stop in a bar and listen to the live traditional jazz drifting along the street.